 Fibula stress fracture symptoms

-Stress fractures occur when too much load is placed through the bone.
+Stress fractures occur when too much load is placed on the bone.
 These excessive forces produce fatigue and swelling of bone, leading to small cracks called stress fractures.

-Generally, fibula stress fractures present as focal pain in the area of fatigue.
-Usually, the pain is made worse by walking or running and improved with rest.
+Generally, fibula stress fractures present as focal pain in the bone.
+Usually, pain is made worse by walking or running and improved with rest.
 In the beginning, pain only occurs after activity.
 However, as the stress fracture worsens, pain occurs during and after exercise.
 In later stages, you can feel pain all the time, including at night.

 How do we diagnose a fibula stress fracture?

 In general, we diagnose a stress fracture of the fibula based on the history of increasing pain with activity.
 Sometimes, there is visible swelling on the outside of the lower leg or ankle.
-Usually, hopping is uncomfortable, and touching the fibula at the site of bone stress is painful.
+Hoping is usually uncomfortable, and touching the fibula at the site of bone stress is painful.

 Fibula stress fracture radiology